 Skip to Content

-Painting an RV interior can give a rig a fresh new look.
-But if you intend to paint the interior of an RV, you need some RV-specific tips to get the best results and avoid common mistakes.
+Painting your RV’s interior can give your rig a fresh new look.
+But if you intend to do the job yourself, you need some RV-specific tips to get the best results and avoid common mistakes.
+We’ve previously posted about RV interior paint ideas and thought we should do a follow-up on some common mistakes people tend to make when painting in an RV.

 Clean the Surface of Your RV Interior Well

 No matter how big your rig may be, generally speaking, an RV is a small space.
-Cooking grease, moisture from showering, cooking, and just breathing, and lots of dust collect on the surfaces of your RV walls and ceilings.
+Which means that cooking grease, moisture from showering, cooking, and just breathing, and lots of dust collect on the surfaces of your RV walls and ceilings.
+That’s why, before picking up a paintbrush, it’s important to thoroughly clean the surface you’ll be painting with a solution that’s sure to cut through everything, including cooking grease.
+You may not think it’s there, but it probably is.

-When you clean the surfaces on the interior of an RV prior to painting, use a product containing TSP or another effective degreaser that’ll also remove the dust you’ve accumulated in your rig as you’ve traveled.
+When cleaning the interior surfaces of an RV before painting, use a product containing TSP or another effective degreaser to remove the dust & grease that’s accumulated during travel.
+We’ll include links to a couple of popular pre-paint cleaning products here.

+But we also want to note that many people achieve good results using a solution of Dawn dishwashing liquid and warm water.
+Dawn is well-known for its excellent grease-cutting ability.
 Just be careful to avoid getting the walls of your RV overly wet.
-Remember, the walls of your RV are unlikely to be constructed like the walls of your sticks & bricks home.
-(More on that in just a minute.)
+Remember, the walls of your RV are unlikely to be constructed like the walls of your sticks & bricks home (more on that in just a minute).

 Here’s a TSP cleaner, specifically designed to prepare surfaces for painting: